Here’s the merry crew of Band-itos

 Roy plays with all kinds of every kind of band in Seattle.

 I picked up the trombone in 4th grade and played in bands, orchestras, pit bands and even a Tijuana Brass band.
-In college I played in the touring concert band and got to see about a third of the country from a bus.
 I put the trombone away for a dozen years, all the while not realizing what the hole was in my life.
 When the Sousa Band formed in my neighborhood, I joined and have been there ever since.
-Playing trombone has taught me three important life lessons: 1) the best music is played when everyone works as a team, 2) not having frets, valves or keys, you can play in tune only by listening to others and constantly making fine adjustments, and 3) good lubrication is very, very important.
+Playing trombone has taught me three important life lessons: 1) the best music happens when everyone works as a team, 2) not having frets, valves or keys, you can play in tune only by listening to others and constantly making fine adjustments, and 3) good lubrication is very, very important.

 Salamandir has played a bewildering variety of brass, woodwind and keyboard instruments (some at the same time) in symphony orchestras, theatre orchestras, marching bands, community orchestras, recording studios, rehearsal bands, pick-up groups and on the street.
 His primary musical influences are Frank Zappa, Morton Subotnik, Philip Glass, John Cage, The Holy Modal Rounders, Popeye, Donald Duck, various roots and herbs, and everything else.